 Hospitals and Patient CareThe schools of medicine, dentistry and pharmacy, together with the divisions of biokinesiology and physical therapy and of occupational science and occupational therapy, train professionals in the health care fields, conduct original research in all aspects of biomedicine and health care and provide high quality patient care to the Southern California community.

-The Keck School of Medicine of USC also provides medical staffing for the nearby Los Angeles County+USC Medical Center, which is one of the largest academic medical centers in the country and the largest single provider of health care in Los Angeles County.
+The Keck School of Medicine of USC also provides medical staffing for the adjacent Los Angeles County+USC Medical Center, which is one of the largest academic medical centers in the country and the largest single provider of health care in Los Angeles County.
 Owned and operated by Los Angeles County, the medical center treats over 28 percent of the region's trauma victims.
-In addition, it operates one of only three burn centers in the county and one of the few Level III neo-natal intensive care units in Southern Calfornia.
+In addition, it operates one of only three burn centers in the county, a Levil I trauma center and one of the few Level III neo-natal intensive care units in Southern California.
 At LAC+USC, Keck School faculty direct the care for half of the AIDS patients and half of the sickle cell anemia patients in Southern California.
 They also provide special clinical care programs for patients with multiple sclerosis, diabetes and other diseases.